15 Reasons to Start Playing Golf Today

 4. How often should I play to see benefits?

-Playing 1–2 times per week is a practical cadence to notice health and social benefits.
+Playing golf once or twice a week is a good way to start seeing health and social benefits.

 5. Does golf improve balance and coordination?

 Yes.
-The repetitive swinging motion enhances coordination and balance.
+The repetitive swinging motion boosts coordination and balance.

-It can be, but many affordable public courses and memberships are available for beginners.
-Start small and scale as your interest grows.
+6. Is golf expensive?
+Golf can be expensive, but there are many affordable public courses and memberships for beginners.
+You can start small and spend more as you get more interested.est grows.

 Conclusion: Why You Should Pick Up a Club Today